declan234e/oblivion/readme.md

 > [!NOTE]
-> Not everything from Mcreator has been ported yet.
+> Not everything from Mcreator has been ported yet. <br>
-> also contains the coffee textures from IC2 as a placeholder
+> Also contains the coffee textures from IC2 as a placeholder

 models and textures- ROLEMAYMOLY <br>
 developer- declan234e <br>